maxmind/MaxMind-DB-Reader-dotnet/README.md

 # MaxMind DB Reader #

-**NOTE**: This is a beta release, and the API may change before the final production release.

 ## Description ##

 This is the .NET API for reading MaxMind DB files.
 MaxMind DB is a binary file